-Furthermore, should the opportunity arise, the Group may strive to achieve its strategy through joint ventures, alliances, acquisitions and/or divestments of businesses, operations, assets and/or entities and has recently made a number of acquisitions and divestitures and intends to do so in the (near) future.
-Under the Group's current acquisition policy, acquisitions must meet internal hurdle rates (such as return on investment (ROI) targets) and are assessed based on other factors such as the potential for sufficient scale, scope and/or strategic benefit.
-Opportunities for acquisitions, joint ventures, alliances, or investments may not arise, or, if they do, the Group may not be able to value the transaction properly or complete the contemplated transaction on acceptable terms or at all.
-Acquisitions and divestment transactions may divert management attention and involve complexities and time delays, for example, in terms of integrating and/or merging businesses, operations could also require the issuance of equity, which would have a dilutive effect on the ownership and voting percentages of the Group's shareholders.
-Any failure by the Group to properly value or complete transactions could harm the Group's profitability and financial position.
+The Group's strategy aims to meet customer needs, demonstrate pricing and underwriting discipline, operate in a cost-effective manner and maintain a solid financial framework as a basis for a sustainable business.
+If the Group's strategy is not implemented successfully or if the Group's strategy does not yield the anticipated benefits, this could have a material adverse effect on the Group's business, revenues, results and financial condition and the Group may be unable to achieve its targets.
+Furthermore, the Group also strives to achieve its strategy through joint ventures, alliances, acquisitions and/or divestments of businesses, operations, assets and/or entities and has recently made a number of acquisitions, including Generali Nederland N.V., Loyalis N.V. and the recently announced Business Combination on 27 October 2022 (see risk factor "Risks relating to the Business Combination" and section "ASR Nederland N.V. - Recent Developments") and divestitures (such as ASR Bank N.V.).
+Under the Group's current acquisition policy, acquisitions must meet internal hurdle rates of at least 12% return on invested capital and are assessed based on other factors such as the potential for sufficient scale, scope and/or strategic benefit.
+Divestment transactions and acquisitions may divert management attention and involve complexities and time delays, for example, in terms of integrating and/or merging businesses, operations and entities, and targeted benefits may therefore not be achieved or be delayed.
+Acquisitions could also require, the issuance of equity, which would have a dilutive effect on the ownership and voting percentages of the Group's shareholders.
+Any failure by the Group to properly value or complete transactions, could harm the Group's profitability and financial position.

-In addition, the Group intends to continue to explore and pursue opportunities to strengthen and grow its business, including through the expansion of its third-party asset management business, which may involve the launch of new products.
-When seeking to expand its business, the Group may incur risks that may be material including, among other things, the risks described in the paragraph below.
+In addition, the Group intends to continue to explore and pursue opportunities to strengthen and grow its business.
+When seeking to optimise or expand its business, the Group may incur risks that may be material including, among other things, the risks described in the paragraph below.

 The Group may need to spend substantial time, money and other resources developing new products and services or improving offerings, such as in relation to third-party asset management, capital light pension solutions, commercial insurance for Property and Casualty (P&C) (specifically towards midsized corporates) and cross-selling initiatives.
 If these products, services or improved offerings are not successful, not as innovative as envisaged or not sufficiently tailored to customer needs, the Group may miss a potential market opportunity and will not be able to offset the costs of such initiatives, which may have a materially adverse effect on the Group's income, revenues and/or cost base.
 Furthermore, the Group may develop new products and services that are not or are not sold in compliance with applicable rules or regulations.
 The Group may incur losses, fines, claims, regulatory action and reputational damage as a result thereof.
 The Group may enter or increase its presence in markets that already possess established competitors who may enjoy the protection of barriers to entry.
 The Group may offer new products and services, or improve products and services being offered, which may require substantial time and attention of its management team, which could prevent the management team from successfully overseeing other initiatives.
-The Group may become subject to new or stricter regulatory requirements, or the supervision by new supervisory authorities or existing supervisory authorities may increase its administrative, operational and management expenses

-(including management attention and time) to comply with such new or stricter requirements and supervision.
+The Group may become subject to new or stricter regulatory requirements, or the supervision by new supervisory authorities or existing supervisory authorities may increase its administrative, operational and management expenses (including management attention and time) to comply with such new or stricter requirements and supervision.
 Finally, the Group may not be able to identify new business opportunities.